 Important Changes to Attendance Procedures for Issuing Penalty Notices for Unauthorised Absence

-You may recall that the Department for Education (DfE) have introduced changes to the law regarding parents taking their children out of school during term time.
+You may recall that the Department for Education (DfE) introduced changes to the law regarding parents taking their children out of school during term time last year.
 It is illegal for headteachers to grant any leave of absence during term time unless in exceptional circumstances.

 Penalty notices ranging from £60 to £120 can be issued to parents by the LEA.